Kolby-MacDonald/nanorc_settings/README.md

 1. Copy the contents of `nanorc` here on github.

-2. Determin what at what access level you want to edit the config:
+2. Determin at what access level you want to edit the config:
-  a.
-If you want to override just the settings for your user account (recommended):
+    - If you want to override just the settings for your user account (recommended):
         Remove any potential old nanorc file and create a new one
         - `rm ~/.nanorc; nano ~/.nanorc`
-  b.
-If you have root access and want to override the settings globally (not recommended on multi-user systems):
+    - If you have root access and want to override the settings globally (not recommended on multi-user systems):
         Remove the old nanorc file and create a new one:
         - `sudo rm /etc/nanorc; nano /etc/nanorc`

 3. Paste the contents
-    a.
-Are you running nano natively (or in a vm) with a gui?
+    - Are you running nano natively (or in a vm) with a gui?
         - `alt+u` (defualt paste)
-    b.
-Are you connected through ssh?
+    - Are you connected through ssh?
         - `right click`

 4. Save the file: